v81d/wattage/README.md

 ## Notices

-- Wattage does not support Windows, macOS, or any system that does not support retrieving battery information from the sysfs path `/sys/class/power_supply`
+- Wattage does not support Windows, macOS, or any system that does not support retrieving power information from [UPower](https://upower.freedesktop.org).
+- Nearly all Linux distributions with a user interface or desktop environment (such as GNOME, KDE Plasma, etc.) have UPower installed.
+- Some BSD operating systems also support UPower, but full functionality is not guaranteed.

 ## Features